rust-bitcoin/bitcoind/README.md

 auto-download feature does exactly that.
 To successfully build under Nix the user must provide the tarball locally and specify its location via the `BITCOIND_TARBALL_FILE` env var.
-Alternativily, use the dep without auto-download feature.
+Alternatively, use the dep without auto-download feature.

 ## Used by